oRocket/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line #A script that duplicates the last line of the file iacta.
 10-no_more_js #A script that deletes all the regular files (not the directories) with a -js extension.
 11-directories #A script that counts the numberof directories and sub-directories in the current directory.
+12-newest_files #A script that displays the 10 newest files in the current directory.